objarni/sm.js/README.md

 Scoped out
 ----------

  * __No framework__.
-The lib should just simplify writing/unit testing state machines and their behaviour
+The lib should just simplify writing/unit testing state machines and their behaviour.
  * __Timers__.
 Just let the app handle this.
  * __Priorities__.
 Don't see any need for this.
  * __Subscription__.
 Even for 200 "live" objects, it should be quick enough on even a low-end mobile phone.